BorderBuddy/Border-Buddy/README.md

 Navigate to localhost:3000.

-For the FE dev server, run the following.
+For the webpack dev server, run the following.

 ```
 $ npm run dev
 ```

 You can now visit your dev server at localhost:8080.
-To interact withe API, make sure your API server is running on port 3000.
+To interact withe API, make sure your API server is running on port 3000. webpack-dev-server will proxy through any requests to 8080 to the API running on 3000.

-Running:
+To create the production bundle file (output as `dist/fund.js`), run:

 ```
 $ npm run build
 ```

-will create a production bundle of your JS which can be viewed at localhost:3000
+The output can be viewed at localhost:3000

-## Rebuilding

-Sometimes you'll need to rebuild (i.e. new npm dependencies, database changes, etc).
-To do this, run `$ make rebuild`.
-This will resolve any new npm dependencies and rebuild the database while attempting to preserve the local data (if compatible with the schema).
-You may need to disconnect from the postgres server for this to run correctly.

 ## Testing